Tagir Ulanbekov

 Tagir Radzhabovich Ulanbekov (Тагир Раджабович Уланбеков; born July 8, 1991) is a Russian professional mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
 He is also the former Fight Nights Global Flyweight Champion.
 Ulanbekov is a one-time world champion, one-time Eurasian champion and one-time European cup winner in combat sambo for his team, SC Bazarganova.
-As of November 18, 2025, he is #11 in the UFC flyweight rankings.

 Background

 Tagir Ulanbekov was born to an Avar family on July 8, 1991, in the village of Dylym in the Kazbekovsky District of the Republic of Dagestan.

 As a child, Ulanbekov began wrestling after his uncle took him to a wrestling section named after Saypulla Absaidov.
 When Ulanbekov was 8 years old, he moved to Makhachkala, Dagestan.
 In Makhachkala, he joined the ranks of Eagles MMA and was coached by Abdulmanap Nurmagomedov.
-There, he trained alongside fighters such as Khabib Nurmagomedov and Islam Makhachev.
+There, he trained alongside fighters such as former UFC Lightweight Champion Khabib Nurmagomedov and current UFC Welterweight Champion Islam Makhachev.

 Growing up, Tagir worked in the bazaar, helping his mother.